Cyb3r-Jak3/cloudflare-utils/documentation/docs/lists/sync-list.md

 ```

 If you want to see a new preset added, please open an issue or a PR.

+### Options

+One of the source options must be provided and either `--list-id` or `--list-name` must be provided.

+- `--list-id`: ID of the list you want to sync.
+If you supply a list id and not a list name and the list does not exist then it will return an error.
+- `--list-name`: Name of the list you want to sync.
+If no list exists with that name then it will create a new list with that name.
+- `--list-description`: Description of the list you want to create.
+Only used if the list does not exist and is being created.
+- `--item-comment`: Comment to add to each item in the list.
+Default is "Added by cloudflare-utils"
+- `--dry-run`: Output what would be changed without actually making any changes.
+- `--no-comment`: Don't add a comment to each item in the list.
+Overrides `--comment`
+- `--comment`: Comment to add to each item in the list.
+Default is "Added by cloudflare-utils"
+- `--no-wait`: Do not wait for the list to be updated.
+By default, the command will wait for the list to be updated before exiting.

 #### Required API Permissions